 Identifying variation Figure 2 plots the distribution of credit across sectors and regions.
 Panel A shows the per capita credit allocated to the HCI sector firms in the targeted and non-targeted regions.
 After 1972, the credit going to the HCI sectors in the targeted regions dramatically increased, whereas the credit to HCI sectors in the non-targeted regions stayed constant at near-zero levels.
 The figure also confirms that the industrial policy was temporary.
 After 1979, the HCI Drive stopped, and the amounts of credit allocated fell.
 Panel B plots the non-HCI sectors' credit per capita in the targeted and non-targeted regions.
 The amounts of credit allocated to non-HCI sector firms were negligible compared to those in the HCI sectors.
 Also, in the non-HCI sectors there are no differential patterns in credit per capita between targeted and non-targeted regions.
 Figure 2 illustrates the identifying variation.
-We will compare the difference between HCI sector firms in the targeted and non-targeted regions.
+We will compare the difference between HCI sector firms in the targeted and non-targeted regions and the difference between non-HCI sector firms in the targeted and non-targeted regions.